 - Describe examples of neuromuscular treatment for dysphagia

 You'll get online access to all the course content, including the full video, handouts, and references so you can access it from anywhere!

 Self-assessment—Think about what you learned and report on the Completion Form how you will use your new knowledge.

-This course is part of a six-course collection designed for clinicians who are new to the area of swallowing disorders—as well as experienced clinicians who want a refresher.
+This learning path is designed for clinicians who are new to the area of swallowing disorders—as well as experienced clinicians who want a refresher.
 Taken together, these courses provide a comprehensive overview of dysphagia assessment and treatment.